juhasev/sample-ninja-help/segments.md

 Use the search box to quickly filter out segments created by your or your entire team.

 > You can sort table items by clicking on the column headers

+> You must designate segment as a filter in order to use it with reporting or the Panelist Manager!